Mariners salvage final game in Texas with 7-3 victory

 Kyle Seager hits three RBI doubles and the Mariners manage a victory over the Rangers despite some struggles.

+ARLINGTON, Texas — If this was Christian Bergman’s last start in the Mariners’ rotation, he’s at least given the organization some confidence that he can be called on again if needed and fill in more than capably.

-ARLINGTON, Texas — The Mariners salvaged a win in an otherwise forgettable series in Texas and Christian Bergman made another push to possibly remain in the starting rotation in the weeks ahead in a 7-3 victory over the Rangers on Sunday.
+Bergman made one last case to remain in the rotation in Seattle’s 7-3 victory over the Rangers on Sunday.

-Bergman’s final line — 5 2/3 innings, giving up two runs on four hits with two walks and a strikeout — isn’t stellar.
-But given what the Mariners have been getting from their starting pitchers on this trip, including his previous clunker in Minnesota, it was an outing they will take.
+His final line — 52/3 innings, giving up two runs on four hits with two walks and a strikeout — wasn’t stellar.
+But given what the Mariners have been getting from their starting pitchers on the seven-game trip, including his previous clunker in Minnesota, it was an outing they will take.

 Monday